 One of the popular neighborhoods of Boston, the Back Bay is simply mesmerizing with its well-preserved 19th-century Victorian houses and picturesque bay-side location.
 It is also a trendy shopping destination as Boylston and Newbury Street are lined with high-end fashion labels such as Hermes, Gucci, St. John and the likes.
 Prominent landmarks of the neighborhood are Trinity Church of 1903, John Hancock Tower, Boston Public Library and the 52-storey Prudential Tower.

 President John F. Kennedy's memory is sacred in the minds of many Americans.
 John F. Kennedy Presidential Library & Museum, a glass pavilion designed by Chinese-American architect I.M.
 Pei, is dedicated to his memory.
 Visitors are transported back to the darkest days of the Cold War.
 A short film recounts JFK's deeds in his own words while the authentic photos and exhibits evoke the brief period in White House history that nostalgic Americans refer to as "the days of Camelot".

-It is said that it was here that the first blood was drawn during the American Revolution in the 1700s.
-The Lexington Battle Green is the site of the opening shots of this historic event.
-The Battle Green, located in the heart of the city, plays host to the re-enactment of the battle held every year.
+Lexington Battle Green is a historic landmark and is believed to be where the first blood was spilled for the American Revolution in the 1700s.
+The historic site today serves as a public park featuring open green lawns with mature trees.
+Nestled in the heart of Lexington, Massachusetts, the Battle Green plays host to the re-enactment of the battle held every year.
 It is a popular attraction among locals and tourists alike.